Punch-marked coins: Janapada Coins

-The coins of this period were punch-marked coins called Puranas, Karshapanas or Pana.
+As mentioned by Pāṇini in his work Aṣṭādhyāyī (350 BCE), Panini categorized ancient Indian coins as Karshapanas, either marked or unmarked (punched).
+The coins of this period were punch-marked coins called Aahat.
 Several of these coins had a single symbol, for example, Saurashtra had a humped bull, and Dakshin Panchala had a Swastika, others, like Magadha, had several symbols.
 These coins were made of silver of a standard weight but with an irregular shape.
 This was gained by cutting up silver bars and then making the correct weight by cutting the edges of the coin.